 Туре Details ISP Data required Dynamic IP Address Your IP Address is allocated automatically, when you connect to you ISP.
+None.
 Static (Fixed) IP Address Your ISP allocates a permanent IP Address to you.
-IP Address allocated to you.
-PPPoE You connect to the ISP only when required.
-The IP address is usually allocated automati- cally.
+IP Address allocated to you. РРРоЕ You connect to the ISP only when required.
+The IP address is usually allocated automatically.
 User name and password.

-PPTP PPTP is mainly used in Europe. • Server IP Address.
-You connect to the ISP only • User name and password. when required.
-The IP address ٠ IP Address allocated to is usually allocated automati- you, if Static (Fixed). cally, but may be Static (Fixed).
+You connect to the ISP only when required.
+The IP address you, if Stati ress. and password. is usually allocated automatically, but may be Static (Fixed). allocated to ic (Fixed).